Trolleybuses in Milan: History

 In subsequent years, following the abandonment of the proposal for the 90/91 tram line, there were no more interventions on the system, except for some limited changes to the routes.

-Currently, efforts are focused on reducing journey times, with the construction of dedicated lanes, and the provision of higher quality busses, which replaced all instances of the older trollybus models.
+Currently, efforts are focused on reducing journey times, with the construction of additional sections of dedicated lanes for trolleybuses.
+Renewal of the fleet with low-floor trolleybuses was completed in 2024.
 There are no plans to expand the system.